 Ridgway K. Foley, Jr., is an attorney associated with the firm of Souther, Spaulding, Kinsey, Williamson & Schwabe and practices law in Portland, Oregon.
-This article is scheduled for publication in the November 1971 issue of The
+This article is scheduled for publication in the November 1971 issue of The Willamette Law Journal and is printed here with the express permission of Willamette University, Salem, Oregon.

 Contemporary Western society places high value upon two ideals: individual liberty’ and the rule of law.
 Cursory examination of these concepts seemingly reveals the clear instance of inevitably warring propositions.
 The current milieu of high rebellion versus "law and order," of do-your-own-thing versus the sanctity of the traditional,² bringing into conflict personal action and public authority, does little to disabuse the notion.
 If law is defined as restraint on human action and liberty as the absence of restraint, the concepts are inimical and conciliation impossible.
 This article proposes briefly to scrutinize individual freedom and the rule of law, to determine if the working definitions are accurate, and to decide if overgeneralization has obscured the whole truth of partially valid tenets.